Home 1999 2000 2001 2002 2003 2004 2005 2006 2007

 This evening we had dinner and I had a shave and a shower - it was the first shave that I have had for a while, and I was getting far more bearded than I normally like to be, particularly in summer.
 The shower really refreshed me, and we then decided to go out to the hotel fro a drink.
 I took one large gulp of my pint of beer only to find that it was off - it tasted like fizzy, sour beer, with an aftertaste of dishwashing liquid.
 They gave me another pint, but my stomach felt upset for the rest of the evening.

 Tomorrow promises to be a relatively short day for rather complex reasons.
 To get to Applecross I have to cross the very high pass at Bealach na Ba at over 600 metres high.
-This road is fairly infamous as being a different drive, and so Sam is going to take the long route around via the coast road to the north.
-As she will not be driving up the pass I will have to end tomorrow at the eastern end of he pass, which will make a fourteen or fifteen mile day.
+This road is fairly infamous as being a difficult drive, and so Sam is going to take the long route around via the coast road to the north.
+As she will not be driving up the pass I will have to end tomorrow at the eastern end of the pass, which will make a fourteen or fifteen mile day.
 I could try and make my way around the coast to Toscaig (a few miles to the south of Applecross), and there is only a few miles with no path, but the same problem arises - I will have to starts the walk from the same place.
 I do like the idea of taking the high road as the views must be superb, and I may be able to access the 896-metre summit of Beinn Bhan whilst I am up there if the weather is suitable.

 Directions

 This walk starts off in a car park beside the railway station and tourist information office in Kyle of Lochalsh.
-Leave the tourist information and head north along a road that leaves the village. it climbs up onto the top of a hill before descending into Badicaul and Erbusaig.
+Leave the tourist information and head north along a road that leaves the village.
+It climbs up onto the top of a hill before descending into Badicaul and Erbusaig.
 When a road leads off to the right heading towards Balmacara continue straight on as the road curves to he left and climbs uphill, before descending down into Drumbruie and then Duirinish (which was complete with highland cows acting as impromptu sleeping policemen on the road).

 On the far side of Duirinish turn left along a road that immediately crosses a bridge over the Allt Duirinish before heading northeastwards uphill before descending to the north and reaching Plockton railway station.
 Continue on along the road into Plockton; after a couple of hundred yards a footpath lead off to the right and descends to walk between a bay and the railway line; however I walked for half a mile into Plockton and back first.
 The path skirts between the sea and the railway line, before heading under the line on a bridge and climbing uphill.
 When a junction is reached turn left down another, slightly rougher, path, which leads towards Duncraig Castle.
 The path heads uphill and ends on a road near a junction.
 Turn right to head to the junction and then left along a road that heads eastwards along the hillside above Loch Carron.

-After a couple of miles this road descends and turns to the right to head southeatwards near the Allt Cadh an Eas for about a mile, until it turns to the left to head northwards through the village of Achmore and meets the A890 road.
+After a couple of miles this road descends and turns to the right to head southeastwards near the Allt Cadh an Eas for about a mile, until it turns to the left to head northwards through the village of Achmore and meets the A890 road.
 Turn left and head in a rough northeasterly direction along the A890 road as it follows the southern bank of Loch Carron.
 This walk ends about eight miles up the road just beyond the head of Loch Carron at Strathcarron Station.

 Distances